ikeali/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that add execute permission to all subdirectories
+a script that creates a directory called my_dir